 Your self-confidence is your sense of self.
 It is your belief in your capabilities to perform at the required level, attain goals, learn new skills and achieve your objectives.
 It is the most important psychological contributor to performance in the business world because even if have all of the ability in the world to accomplish a goal, if you lack confidence in your abilities, you won't use them to their fullest extent to pursue success.

 Your mindset is an established set of attitudes or way of thinking you have.
 It could also be described as an inclination or habit.
 At the extremes, you could have a growth mindset or a closed mindset.

 Every business is built to meet a need or solve a problem in the market.
-A clear understanding of the market need is a foundational need for a business.
-Companies with a technology seeking a problem are examples of the opposite.
-The solution that your business offers, in the form of a product or service as well as a clear understanding of how the solutions will be delivered to the market and where in the process your business will make money, how much and from whom is the business model.
-All of these are captured in a business plan which is generally required to run a business and obtain capital and support.
+Understanding the market need (and validating it) is a foundational requirement for any business.
+Additionally, the solution your business offers (a product, service or a combination) and a clear understanding of your business model - your suppliers, operations, customers, delivery channels and where in the process your business will make money (how much and from whom) are essential for business success.
+All of these are captured in a business plan which is generally required to successfully run a business.